craigfrancis/r-stats/readme.md

 	data = read.table("/path/to/access_log", sep=" ")

-This is just like reading a CSV file, so each line in the file will use a numerical offset.
+This is just like reading a CSV file, so each line in the file will contain values with a numerical offset.

-If you have problems with the User Agent string containing quote marks (rare, but some bots do this), then use `sed` to convert them unto CSV escaped values:
+If you have problems with the User Agent string containing quote marks (some bots do this), then use `sed` to convert them unto CSV escaped values:

 	sed -i '' -e 's/\\"/""/g' "/path/to/access_log";